chr26195/Caseq/README.md

 ### How to Run?

 - Install the required package according to `requirements.txt`.
 - Download publicly accessible datasets and specify your own data path in `utils.py`.
-The dataset should be a text file, where (user_id item_id) or (sequence_id event_id) pairs are sorted in chronological order.
+The dataset should be a text file, where each line is a 'sequence_id event_id' or 'user_id item_id' pair.
+These pairs are sorted in chronological order.
 - Train the model, logs will be saved in the folder `results`.
 E.g.
 ```
 python main.py --dataset=ml-1m --backbone=gru --device=cuda:0